 Resources for Learning More About Options Trading Techniques

-• “Managing Expectations” by Tony Saliba (Mandatory reading for understanding risk).
+- “Managing Expectations” by Tony Saliba (Mandatory reading for understanding professional risk management).

-• “Options as a Strategic Investment” by Lawrence G. McMillan (The encyclopedia of mechanics).
+- “Options as a Strategic Investment” by Lawrence G. McMillan (The operational encyclopedia of options mechanics).

-• “The Options Playbook” by Brian Overby (Great for visualizing spreads).
+- “The Options Playbook” by Brian Overby (Excellent resource for visualizing multi-leg spread structures).

-• Coursera’s Options, Futures, and Other Derivatives course.
+- Coursera’s Options, Futures, and Other Derivatives curriculum.

 Tools and Platforms to Support Options Trading Activities

-• Bloomberg Terminal: Incredible, but overkill for the DIY investor.
+- Bloomberg Terminal: Incredible data depth, but cost-prohibitive overkill for the independent investor.

-• Interactive Brokers: Unmatched for cheap margin and global access, but the UI is brutally complex.
+- Interactive Brokers: Unmatched for institutional-grade cheap margin rates and global market access, though the user interface is notoriously complex.

-Tip: Don’t skimp on your broker.
-Saving $0.50 on a commission is irrelevant if the platform’s poor execution fills your order $0.05 worse on the bid-ask spread ($5 real dollars per contract).
+The math doesn’t lie: saving $0.50 on a nominal trade commission is completely irrelevant if the platform’s poor internal routing execution fills your option order $0.05 worse on the absolute bid-ask spread—which represents $5 of real lost capital per executed contract.

 Key Takeaways from Tony Saliba’s Trading Approach